Glossary of Commonly Used Terms

 CALENDAR

-The listing of cases to be heard by the Appeals Board during oral arguments.
+A schedule of cases that the Appeals Board will review during oral arguments.

 CERTIFICATE OF DECISION